 Drug Crimes Attorney in Walton County Georgia

 Drug crimes are some of the most common charges in Georgia.
-Substances from marijuana to heroine and prescription drugs are all potentially illegal to possess in Georgia.
+Substances from marijuana to heroin and prescription drugs are all potentially illegal to possess in Georgia.
 Drug charges can lead to probation, fines, and even prison and jail sentences, as most drug offenses are felonies.

 Drug Possession, Trafficking, and Sale

 The most common drug crimes involve simple possession, distribution, sale and trafficking.
-Drugs possession can be actual or constructive.
-Actual possession is when a person has direct control over the drugs and they are in his or her immediate vicinity, such as in your hand or pocket.
+Drug possession can be actual or constructive.
+Actual possession is when a person has direct control over the drugs and they are in his or her immediate vicinity, such as in their hand or pocket.
 Constructive possession deals with a scenario when the drugs are not present but are located in a place the person controls, such as a bedroom or vehicle.

-For the crime of sale of a controlled substance.
-There is no minimum weight requirement of the drug.
+For the crime of sale of a controlled substance, there is no minimum weight requirement of the drug.
 All that is required is that the drug is possessed and then sold for money.
 The amount of money does not matter either.